Advisory on COVID-19 for Visitors and Tourism Businesses

 4. Singapore is also in ongoing discussions with various countries and regions on developing bilateral arrangements for safe travel.
 We will continue to update our border measures, taking into account our understanding of the virus and developments in other countries and regions.

-5. Singapore residents, long-term pass holders and visitors seeking to enter Singapore can check the Ministry of Health (MOH) and Immigration and Checkpoints Authority (ICA) websites for updates on the COVID-19 situation in Singapore, border control measures in relation to COVID-19 and stay-home notice requirements.
+5. Singapore residents, long-term pass holders and visitors seeking to enter Singapore can check the Ministry of Health (MOH) and Immigration and Checkpoints Authority (ICA) websites for updates on the COVID-19 situation in Singapore, border control measures in relation to COVID-19 and measures for inbound travellers.

 6. If you are in Singapore, please do your part by practising good personal hygiene, monitor your own health and follow appropriate safe management measures.

 1. All Singaporeans and residents of Singapore are advised to defer all travel abroad.
 However, essential business and official travel will be permitted under Green/ Fast Lane arrangements.

 2. Singapore is gradually re-opening its economy in phases.
 Most activities have resumed, subject to the following safe distancing principles:

 a.
 As a default, measures should be put in place to ensure that individuals maintain safe distancing of at least one metre at all times